dutraleonardo/johan_challenge/report.md

 ### Technical decisions and possible improvements:
-- I chose to implement what was proposed in the challenge description
+- I chose to implement what was proposed in the challenge description.
-- I would add a relationship between caregivers and patients tables (one-to-many)
+- I would add a relationship between caregivers and patients tables (one-to-many).
 - In the implemented flow of deciding which caregiver will be notified when an anomaly is identified with the patient, I selected all caregivers from the health center linked to the patient, and then I picked one of them randomly.
+- The "notifier" module is responsible for simulating the module that sends SMS messages.
+I didn't focus on creating a robust code, but I ensured that the message was being formatted with the correct data.